tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

-# Using Firebase Cloud Functions with Angular and AmgularFire
+# Using Firebase Cloud Functions with Angular and AngularFire

 This tutorial will make a simple Angular app that connects to Firebase Cloud Functions.